Y-sektionen/wpManySiteAdmin/README.md

 CYD-poolen - wp-cli
 ===========

-Scripts for simplified installation, maintaining and ending/deletion of Wordpress sites.
+In a world of madness these scripts were created to simplify installation, maintainance and ending/deletion of Wordpress sites.

 ## License